Overview of Physical Medicine and Rehabilitation (PMandR)

 This content is for informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician with any questions you have regarding a medical condition.
 Your provider will offer referrals or treatment plans based on your specific condition or diagnosis.

 Physical medicine and rehabilitation (PM&R) is also called physiatry.
-It is a medical specialty that focuses on restoring function for a person who has been disabled due to a disease, disorder, or injury.
+It's a medical area that helps a person function when they are disabled due to a health problem or injury.

 What is rehabilitation?

-Rehabilitation (rehab) is the process of helping a person achieve the highest level of function, independence, and quality of life possible.
-Rehab does not reverse or undo the damage caused by disease or injury.
-But it helps restore the person to their best health, functioning, and well-being.
+Rehabilitation (rehab) helps a person reach the best level of function, independence, and quality of life possible.
+Rehab does not reverse the damage caused by disease or injury.
+But it helps a person be at their best in function and well-being.

 The rehabilitation program

-Rehabilitation medicine is designed to meet each person's specific needs.
+Rehab medicine is designed to meet each person's needs.
 So each program is different.
-Some general treatment components for rehab programs include:
+In general, rehab programs:

-Teaching the person and their family, and helping them adapt to lifestyle changes
+- Help the person and their family adapt to lifestyle changes.

-The success of rehab depends on many variables, including:
+The success of rehab depends on many things, including:

 Areas covered in rehab programs may include: